recycledhuman/reportmerge/README.md

 24. COURSEJUNK - Path to an interfunction document that checks for duplicate data
 25. STUJUNK - Path to interfuction document that removes quotes from time
 26. STARTYEAR - Sets the year of the first semester (change yearly)
+27. DEBUG - path to debug file if debugging
-27. IFS - Determines how to use white space delimiters (set for these purposes to ignore spaces as new lines) * helpful with names and courses with multiple spaces
+28. IFS - Determines how to use white space delimiters (set for these purposes to ignore spaces as new lines) * helpful with names and courses with multiple spaces

-Locations for debugging
-1. getFirstSemWeeklyNames and GetSecondSemWeeklyNames
-  a. $ScannedName, $EMAIL, $FIRSTCOURSE
-2. getStudentData
-  a. $SoloEmail, $MINUTES
-3. if/then
-  a. $YEAR, $STARTYEAR

-Comment out functions from under "Run Funtions" as needed Comment out hold data removal to provide a list of data to review

-Log the following data
-1. Documents present
-2. Start of which semester data
+B. Used: Logfiles for troubleshooting, debug for troubleshooting, loops for creating temp documents and deleting them

+III.
+Script Outline: Set Variables, Adjust Permisions, Set up logs, Check for Documents, Create documents for holding data, Create hold documents for use in functions, Set Functions, Run Functions, Create Final Documents, Perform Cleanup

+IV.
+Takeaways: Learned to use text files to manage variables in loops, learned IFS and general tips for formatting like "" inside a greped variable can lead to problems, spaces can lead to problems etc.

+V. Questions: What is the best method to provide a public readme?

+VI.
+Troubleshooting:
+A. All Final documents are blank
+  1. Resolution: Ensure the required documents and folders are in the right place and have the right name
+    a. e-hallpass.csv is in ~/Desktop/reportmerge; courseandteacher.csv is in ~/Desktop/reportmerge
+    b.
+Final-Report folder is in ~/Desktop/reportmerge; Course-Data folder is in ~/Desktop/reportmerge; Student-Data folder is in ~/Desktop/reportmerge

+B. Number of tickets in the e-hallpass.csv file do not match the number of tickets in the final document
+  1. Check that the logfiles show the correct semester function is in use, comment out incorrect semester function and run again
+    a.
+Go to /var/log/reportmerge.log in console or in finder and check the last known good logfile
+    b.
+If semester is incorrect, comment out incorrect semester in the if/then statement under "Run Functions" and try again
+    c.
+Turn on debugging to see why incorrect semester is being used and adjust accordingly
+      i. if the $STARTYEAR is incorrect set the correct one under "Set Variables" ii. if the $YEAR has quotes remove the quotes
+  2. Pull up the csv in excel and check for duplicates under the second field
+    a. this will locate any students who have more than one math class a semster and may account for the difference

+C. One or more students have blanks where their classrooms should be or don't show up at all
+  1. Check the courseandteacher.csv for the student and see if they have a class in the current semester
+    a. if they do not have a class they are ignored for the totalling of the student visits

+Build in file size limiter
+Add script to folder for testing
+Set up folder for holding scratch data